GovWifi/govwifi-acceptance-tests/README.md

 ### Admin site set up to recieve traffice

-*Note*: I modified the `address_is_not_private` in the file `govwifi-admin/lib/use_cases/administrator/check_if_valid_ip.rb` to always return false.
+*Note*: I modified the `address_is_not_private` in the file `govwifi-admin/lib/use_cases/administrator/check_if_valid_ip.rb` to always return `true`.
 I need to be able to allow private IPs for this test.
 I think we can make this an environment option for testing.

 Connect the admin console and setup an organisation to receive traffic: